Experiencing Stuttering In Games? Here’s The Fix

 Firstly, you can try lowering the resolution, which often turns out to be quite efficient.
 You should ensure you aren’t running the game at a higher resolution than your monitor can handle.
 It will only needlessly overbear the GPU, which can cause it to perform crucial operations more slowly.

-It’s important to mention that screen resolution could have the biggest impact on visual quality.
-While you might get a huge FPS increase, you will probably also miss out on a lot of details.
+It’s important to mention that screen resolution could have the largest impact on visual quality.
+While you might get a massive FPS increase, you will probably also miss out on a lot of details.
 Your game might look grainy, blurry, etc.

 VSync

 Sometimes, when the refresh cycle of the display is not in sync with the rendering cycle, an effect known as screen ripping occurs.
-This happens when the monitor attempts to show the GPU’s output while the card is in the process of altering frames.
+This happens when the monitor attempts to display the GPU’s output while the card is in the process of modifying frames.

 If you turn on VSync, you can resolve this issue.
 Unfortunately, this often brings its own problems, such as input lag.